soft-matter/pims_nd2/README.md

 ========

 This package lets [pims](https://github.com/soft-matter/pims) interface with the [ND2SDK](http://www.nd2sdk.com) for fast reading of Nikon *.nd2 files.
-Currently, this is only implemented for Windows.

-SDKs for Linux and OSX are already included, these are probably easy to implement.
+This is implemented on Windows and Linux systems.
+An SDK for OSX is already included, this is probably easy to implement.

 Dependencies
 ------------

-This reader is based on `pims.FramesSequenceND`, which is available from version 0.3.0.
+This reader is based on `pims.FramesSequenceND`, which is available from version 0.3.
 Apart from [pims](https://github.com/soft-matter/pims) there are no extra dependencies.
 The required c libraries are included and will be added to the PATH variable at runtime.

 Examples
 --------